theochem/cuGBasis/_sources/conventions.rst.txt

 Basis Set Ordering
 ------------------

-ChemToolsCUDA follows the same basis-set ordering that Gaussian computational chemistry software uses.
+CuChemTools follows the same basis-set ordering that Gaussian computational chemistry software uses.
 Note that for spherical orders, the positive orders :math:`m\geq0` are associated with cosine function, denoted as c, and the negative orders :math:`m<0` are associated with sine function, denoted as s.
 Thus "s21" implies it is a solid harmonic with :math:`l=2` and :math:`m=-1`.